 Further information about support for carers from external agencies is available from the NHS, and from Bristol City Council for carers of adults and parents of carers of children, including disabled children’s services.

 The University is committed to supporting you appropriately through pregnancy and maternity/paternity, although the level of support that can be provided will very much depend on the nature and structure of your course of study, as well as your individual circumstances.
-Please read our guidance for students on pregnancy, maternity and paternity.

 If you are a current student, you can speak to your personal tutor for guidance and support.